 The Diary of Tortov Roddle does have some missing entries to prevent me from giving it a full 10/10.
 Straight out the gate, this is a bizarre series.
 I know it’s not for everyone and can weird people out.
 The main character didn’t have as much of a personality until about the last episode when he meets that mysterious woman.
 Besides him traveling around or having a hat that can put Abraham Lincoln to shame, I couldn’t tell you most things about him except he observes the people around him.
 Also, what is Tortalia?
 I couldn’t tell you anything and I’m not sure this is mentioned what Tortov’s home country is like.
 I know there were some philosophical elements in Tortov Roddle, but some of the philosophy is quite shallow and the animation can distract from that in some episodes.
 It’s not a preachy or didactic series which is totally fine with me, but it is the total opposite where it becomes too obtuse and cryptic for most viewers.

 Tortov Roddle was still a great entry into Robot Communications’ filmography.
-This short film series just oozes with creativity like their later works and the animation quality is wonderful in it’s strangeness.
+This short film series just oozes with creativity like their later works and the animation quality is wonderful in its strangeness.
 The stories are short and will grab people’s attention.
-You can binge watch the entirety of Tortov Roddle in the same time as watching half an anime TV episode.
+You can binge-watch the entirety of Tortov Roddle at the same time as watching half an anime TV episode.
 However, Tortov is a blank slate character and things can be too obscure for many viewers out there.
 The Diary of Tortov Roddle isn’t the best thing from Kunio Kato or Robot Communications, but it’s still better than a ton of animated works out there.
 Recommended.

 Adjustable Point System:

 Add 1-2 points if you like Robot Communications’ works.

 Subtract 1-3 points if you want your animation to be straightforward.

 -Destroys anime stereotypes and expectations

 -Gets too bizarre and cryptic